READY Compass · Erasmus+ · 15 questions

 Capable, lower willingness

 The structure is there.
 The commitment is not.
-Make placement conditional.
-Written agreements.
-A named contact.
-A week-one check-in.
-No flexibility on the conditions.
+Make placement conditional on written agreements: a named contact, a week-one check-in, a clear assignment.
+No flexibility on the conditions themselves.

 Escalate